smol-ai/ainews-web-2025/src/content/issues/24-03-04-ainews-claude-3-just-destroyed-gpt-4-see-for-yourself.md

 date: '2024-03-04T23:59:02.180354Z'
 original_slug: ainews-claude-3-just-destroyed-gpt-4-see-for
 description: >-
-  Anthropic has launched Claude 3, a multimodal AI available in three sizes, with the largest model Opus outperforming GPT-4 on key benchmarks like GPQA and offering advanced vision, long context (up to 1 million tokens), and improved alignment.
-The smaller models Haiku and Sonnet provide faster, cheaper alternatives with strong performance, making Claude 3 a significant competitor in AI capabilities and cost-efficiency.
+  **Anthropic** has released **Claude 3**, available in three sizes—Haiku, Sonnet, and Opus—with the largest model, Opus, outperforming **GPT-4** on key benchmarks like GPQA and offering advanced multimodal capabilities, long context windows up to *1 million tokens*, and improved alignment and safety features.
+Haiku and Sonnet models provide faster and more cost-effective options, with Haiku able to process dense research papers in under *three seconds* and costing half as much as GPT-3.5 Turbo.
 tags:
-  - anthropic
-  - claude-3
-  - opus
-  - haiku
-  - sonnet
-  - multimodal
-  - long-context
-  - gpt-4
-  - gpqa
+  - untagged
+companies: []
+models: []
+topics:
-  - vision
+  - untagged
 ---